-New Zealand police plan to recover bodies from volcanic island on Friday
+New Zealand volcano toll seen at 16; police plan to recover bodies on Friday

 The ‘Ovation of the Seas’ docked in Wellington on Thursday.

-Graphic: Volcano map of New Zealand (here)
+GRAPHIC: Volcano map of New Zealand (here)

-Graphic: Volcanic alerts for White Island since 1995 (here)
+GRAPHIC: Volcanic alerts for White Island since 1995 (here)

-Reporting by Jane Wardell, Praveen Menon and John Mair in Wellington and Charlotte Greenfield in Whakatane; Additional reporting by Tom Hals in Delaware; Writing by Raju Gopalakrishnan; Editing by Michael Perry and Neil Fullick
+Reporting by Jane Wardell, Praveen Menon and John Mair in Wellington and Charlotte Greenfield in Whakatane; Additional reporting by Tom Hals in Delaware; Writing by Raju Gopalakrishnan; Editing by Michael Perry